heremaps/gluecodium/doc/franca.md

         }
     }

+### Attribute: ExternalGetter/ExternalSetter

+These FDEPL properties control which accessor methods are used as a source of data for the given Franca attribute.
+These properties are valid only if the Franca interface containing the attribute is marked with "ExternalType" property (see above).
+These properties are also mandatory in this case.
+This property has no effect on generated code for public APIs (i.e. C++, Java, and Swift).

+**Note:** Both "ExternalGetter" and "ExternalSetter" properties have to be specified at the same time (only "ExternalGetter" for readonly attributes).

+FIDL:

+    package example

+    interface ExampleInterface {
+        attribute String exampleAttribute
+    }

+FDEPL:

+    define ExternalTypes for interface example.ExampleInterface
+    {
+        attribute exampleAttribute {
+            ExternalGetter = "get_example_attribute"
+            ExternalSetter = "set_example_attribute"
+        }
+    }

 ### Struct field: DefaultValue

 This FDEPL property controls whether a default value initializer is generated for the given